 Day 1

 As soon as you arrive in Austin, check into the South Congress Hotel for a beautiful boutique hotel experience located right in the heart of South Congress Avenue.
-With it’s convenient location, there’s so much to do nearby and couples don’t have to worry about driving if they don’t want to.
-There are also bikes available for rent from the hotel and a beautiful rooftop pool!
+With its convenient location, there’s so much to do nearby and couples don’t have to worry about driving if they don’t want to.
+When the weather is nice, book a cabana at their rooftop pool for a relaxing time in the sun and service from their pool bar.
+When you're ready to explore, bikes are available to rent from the hotel lobby.

 Explore East Austin

-Filled with vibrant colors and murals, East Austin is a great place to do a little mural hopping and grab some fun couples pictures while taking in local art scene.
-Visit Austin even has an interactive Instagram filter that brings murals to life on Instagram.
+Filled with vibrant colors and murals, East Austin is a great place to do a little mural hopping and take in the local art scene.
+Make a trip to the "Your My Butter Half" mural and snap a cute couple's pic.

 Dance the Night Away

-Take your pick of salsa, bachata, kizomba and other Latin dance forms at Esquina Tango!
+Want a reason to get close to your partner?
+Try your hand at passionate Latin dancing to upbeat live music.
+Take your pick of salsa, bachata, kizomba, and other Latin dance forms at Esquina Tango!

 Day 2